dfberry/mongosample/README.md

 ##Prototype with $sample
 The mongoDB $sample is a great way to to try out a visual design without needing all or even real data.
 At the early stage of the design, a quick visual can give you an idea if you are going down the right path.

-The map as data points works well for 5 or 10 points but what about 50 or 100?
+The map with data points works well for 5 or 10 points but what about 50 or 100?

 *request 100 rows, with sorting applied before*